shohan-dev/sufast/README.md

 - ✅ **Rich middleware ecosystem** for custom functionality

 ### Production Ready
+- ✅ **Advanced Route Groups** for large-scale API organization and maintenance
+- ✅ **Tag-based Filtering** for efficient endpoint discovery and documentation
+- ✅ **Interactive Documentation** at `/docs` with three view modes and live testing
+- ✅ **Comprehensive Metadata** with summaries, descriptions, and examples
 - ✅ **Built-in health checks** and monitoring endpoints
 - ✅ **Structured logging** with configurable levels
 - ✅ **Request/response lifecycle hooks** for custom processing